 - Proper investigation including dissecting LPO reports and obtaining and reviewing video evidence.

-Reasons to hire a theft and retail fraud specialist attorney – Do not get a Public Defender
+Reasons to hire a theft and retail fraud specialist attorney:

-- It is important to know the judge and his past treatment of similarly situated defendants.
+- It is important to know the judge and their past treatment of similarly situated defendants.

 - It is important to hire a dedicated attorney who knows special and alternative options which are available and helpful to your case.
 It is important that each client is characterized individually.
-Each defendant should not be all be treated the same.
+Defendants should not be all be treated the same.

-Why are we Retail Fraud and Theft Lawyer Specialists?
+Why Are We Retail Fraud & Theft Lawyer Specialists?

-Most criminal defense attorneys do not specialize in retail fraud and theft offenses.
+Most criminal defense attorneys do not focus on retail fraud and theft offenses.
 Our attorneys do.
-We realize the special needs that are specific to these types of offenses and understand that by knowing the specific issues unique to these types of cases we can and do obtain amazing results for our clients.
-These issues include:
+We realize the special needs that are specific to these types of offenses and understand that by knowing the specific issues unique to these types of cases we can and do obtain amazing results for many of our clients.

 - The psychology and motivations of Loss Prevention Officers